peter88213/paeon/docs/zodiac.md

 usage: `zodiac3.py path-to-template`

 positional arguments:
-  `path-to-template`  The path of the .json template file.
+  `path-to-template`  The path of the .aeonTpl template file.

 ## License